GStreamer/gstreamer/sdk-tutorials.md

 ### Source code

 Every tutorial represents a self-contained project, with full source code in C (and eventually in other languages too).
-Source code snippets are introduced alongside the text, and the full code (with any other required files like makefiles or project files) is distributed with the SDK, as explained in the installation instructions.
+Source code snippets are introduced alongside the text, and the full code (with any other required files like makefiles or project files) is distributed with GStreamer, as explained in the installation instructions.

 ### A short note on GObject and GLib